sneakysneak/docs/pages/utility-connectors/08-generic-file.md

 ## Purpose

-Allows creation of delimited text content, for example Comma Separated Values (CSV) content.
-This can then be saved as a file.
+Allows creation of delimited text content, for example Comma Separated Values (CSV) text.
+This might then be sent to a remote FTP server as a new file.